Ringling Bros. and Barnum & Bailey Circus: Ringling Bros. and Barnum & Bailey Circus

 The Ringlings purchased the Barnum & Bailey Greatest Show on Earth in 1907 and ran the circuses separately until 1919.
 By that time, Charles Edward Ringling and John Nicholas Ringling were the only remaining brothers of the five who founded the circus.
-They decided that it was too difficult to run the two circuses independently, and on March 29, 1919, "Ringling Bros. and Barnum & Bailey Combined Shows" debuted in New York City.
+They decided that it was too difficult to run the two circuses independently because of labour shortages and complications to rail travel brought about by American involvement in World War I, and on March 29, 1919, "Ringling Bros. and Barnum & Bailey Combined Shows" debuted in New York City.
 The posters declared, "The Ringling Bros.
 World's Greatest Shows and the Barnum & Bailey Greatest Show on Earth are now combined into one record-breaking giant of all exhibitions."
 Charles E. Ringling died in 1926, but the circus flourished through the Roaring Twenties.

-John Ringling had the circus move its headquarters to Sarasota, Florida in 1927.
+John Ringling had the circus move its headquarters to Sarasota, Florida, in 1927.

 In 1929, the American Circus Corporation signed a contract to perform in New York City.
-John Ringling purchased American Circus, owner of five circuses, for $1.7 million.
+John Ringling purchased American Circus, the owner of five circuses, for $1.7 million.

 In 1938, the circus made a lucrative offer to Frank Buck, a well-known adventurer and animal collector, to tour as their star attraction and to enter the show astride an elephant.
 He refused to join the American Federation of Actors, stating that he was "a scientist, not an actor."
 Though there was a threat of a strike if he did not join the union, he maintained that he would not compromise his principles, saying, "Don't get me wrong.
 I'm with the working man.
 I worked like a dog once myself.
 And my heart is with the fellow who works.
 But I don't want some ... union delegate telling me when to get on and off an elephant."
 Eventually, the union gave Buck a special dispensation to introduce Gargantua the gorilla without registering as an actor.

 The circus suffered during the 1930s due to the Great Depression, but managed to stay in business.
 After John Nicholas Ringling's death, his nephew, John Ringling North, managed the indebted circus twice, the first from 1937 to 1943.
 Special dispensation was given to the circus by President Roosevelt to use the rails to operate in 1942, in spite of travel restrictions imposed as a result of World War II.
 Many of the most famous images from the circus that were published in magazine and posters were captured by American Photographer Maxwell Frederic Coplan, who traveled the world with the circus, capturing its beauty as well as its harsh realities.

-North's cousin Robert took over the president of the show in 1943.
-North resumed the presidency of the circus in 1947.
+North's cousin Robert Edward Ringling took over as president of the show in 1943 with North resuming the presidency of the circus in 1947.